leksuss/parse_library/README.md

 ## How to use

 Each book in tululu e-library identifies by id.
-Script accept two arguments: `--start_id` and `--end_id` to set a range books needs to be downloaded.
+Script accept two positional arguments: `start id` and `end id` to set a range books needs to be downloaded.
 By default script try to download books with ids from 1 to 10 (inclusively).

 Run script without arguments:
 ```